RishabhDhiman/OkHttp3Extended/README.md

      </manifest>
      ```

-3. Create a CreateConnection Object where you want to make a network request
+3. Create a CreateConnection Object when you want to make a network request

    ```CreateConnection createconnection = new CreateConnection(baseUrl);```